dgaydukov/cert-aws/files/sa.md

 * select security policy (TLS negotiation configuration) - combination of protocols and ciphers.
 Negotiate TLS connections between a client and nlb.
 Custom policies not supported.
 Protocol - establish secure connection between nlb and client.
 Cipher - encryption algorithm.
 NLB doesn't support TLS renegotiation.
 Security policy doesn't depend on protocol.
 You can have 10 TLS listeners with different protocols, but 1 security policy with default settings.
+Smart certificate selection - nlb support multiple certificates per tls connection:
+* when you create nlb from console you can specify only default certificate
+* after you can go to `listeners=>View/edit certificates=>add certificate` to add other certificates
+* if hostname match single cert - use this cert, otherwise - use best cert client can support NLB doesn't support RSA cert larger than 2048bit

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).